wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 <h4>Social Sharing Tools</h4>

 * **Social media shares bar**: Add our horizontal and vertical social shares bar and get free social media tracking of the shares made on your website.
 This social media widget will help your users to do more social shares of your content.
 Social sharing is a vital piece to increase your website’s traffic.

+* **Image Sharing**: For visually rich websites having the ability to share each image individually is paramount.
+The image sharing feature allows you to increase shares from images on your website.
+This works particularly well for rich-media social networks such as Pinterest or Tumblr.

 * **Copy Paste Share tracking**: Tracking social media in alternative methods such as SMS, Chat or Copy & Paste URL (Dark Social) will allow you to effectively measure social media ROI.
 Understand how many shares are being made without using social sharing buttons.
 Get share information on shares made through copy & paste, facebook messenger and other chat applications, email and twitter clients.